GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 and the functions in each shader end up as their own set of ISA instructions.
 Function call instructions are generated in the ISA to allow one function to call another.

-The way the ISA code is presented in the Instruction timing UI follows the way the driver and compiler handle the shaders.
+The way the ISA code is presented in the Instruction timing view follows the way the driver and compiler handle the shaders.
 For Unified mode, there is a single stream of ISA and the Instruction timing view treats it as a single shader.
 For Indirect mode, there are multiple streams of instructions, one for each shader in the raytracing pipeline.
 The instruction streams and their associated costs are displayed